cklb/pymoskito/docs/tutorial/intro.rst

 Understanding the Structure
 =============================
 PyMoskito simulates the control loop as seen in the schematics below.
-This tutorial will focus on the part highlighted in green, since these modules are essential to run the toolbox:
+This tutorial will focus on the part highlighted in blue, since these modules are essential to run the toolbox:

 .. image:: ../pictures/ctrl_loop_intro.png